ONLYOFFICE/Docker-Docs/README.md

   - `-de`.
 For commercial Developer Edition,
   - `-ee`.
 For commercial Enterprise Edition.

+If you want to build images that do not have default plugins, then change the value of the `DOCKERFILE` variable to `Dockerfile.noplugins` in the `.env` file.

 #### 2. Run the build

 To start the build, run the following command: